oldpatientsea/agon-bbc-basic-manual/README.md

 Documentation is written in asciidoc and asciidoctor will be used to generate HTML, ePUB and PDF output.

-Licence to be determined.
-It will be as open as possible while respecting the copyrights of the authors of the original sources.

 ## Directory structure

 ```